SitewizAI/GA4-Agent/README.md

 ## 2. Upload GA4 Agent to Langflow

-To proceed, you'll need to upload the `GA4 Agent.json` file to Langflow.
+To proceed, you'll need to upload the `Simple GA4 Agent.json` file to Langflow.
 Without this, the agents won’t work properly.
 You can either:

 - Duplicate the Langflow space: [Langflow GA4 Agent](https://huggingface.co/spaces/Sitewiz/Langflow)